 opening on June 3.
 Before returning to the United States, Alten takes the family on a trip to

-and Germany.
-They return in late summer on the Kaiserin Augusta Victoria of the Hamburg
+Germany.
+They return in late summer on the Kaiserin Augusta Victoria of the Hamburg America

-Michigan and the artist to Old Lyme, Connecticut.
-There he paints several autumn scenes over a
+the artist to Old Lyme, Connecticut.
+There he paints several autumn scenes over a three-month

 Back in Grand Rapids in November, he takes a temporary studio at 100 Godfrey Building.
 On December

-Rapids Art Association holds a one-artist exhibition of his works at the Saint Cecilia Building.
+Association holds a one-artist exhibition of his works at the Saint Cecilia Building.
+Seventy-one

-reflecting his work in Holland and at Old Lyme, are presented.
-Professor George B. Zug of the
+work in Holland and at Old Lyme, are presented.
+Professor George B. Zug of the University of Chicago

-photographs several of Alten's canvases for use in his slide lectures.
-Alten exhibits a version
+Alten's canvases for use in his slide lectures.
+Alten exhibits a version of Salt Haying

 1912 On March 12, the Grand Rapids Art Students League gives a going away party

-impressed with the work of Spanish artist Joaquin Sorolla, he sails to Spain on March 16 on the Princess
+with the work of Spanish artist Joaquin Sorolla, he sails to Spain on March 16 on the Princess Irene of

 1913 Listing his studio address as 86 Wonderly Building, Grand Rapids, Alten